h55nick/readmes/README.md

 ## If you need something

 Some weeks, my schedule can be pretty full.
 Other weeks it's not so bad.
-If you need to chat, you have a few options but most importantly, I'll always find some time to talk with you!
+If you need to chat I'll always find some time to talk with you, you just need to let me know you need it.

 1. Snag me at my desk.
 2. Throw something on my calendar.